Welcome to Martha’s Vineyard’s historic Edgartown Harbor!

 Our 2018 season will commence Thursday, May 24, 2018 and conclude Tuesday, October 16, 2018.
 Below you can find information regarding protocol, services, amenities, and restrictions.
 Please don’t hesitate to reach out with any questions.

-• • TRANSIENT MOORINGS • • The Edgartown Harbormaster Department oversees all permanent, seasonal, and transient moorings in Edgartown waters, 84 of which are designated for transient use for vessels up to 65-feet in length.
+• • TRANSIENT MOORINGS • • The Edgartown Harbormaster Department oversees all permanent, seasonal, and transient moorings in Edgartown waters, which are designated for transient use for vessels up to 65-feet in length.
 Transient moorings cost $40 for any length of stay within a 24-hour period that cycles from 10AM-10AM and are distributed on an assigned-basis as they all accommodate different vessel lengths.
-As of 2017, there are no more first-come, first-serve pick-up moorings and day-trips pay the same $40 rate as overnight vessels.
+There are no more first-come, first-serve pick-up moorings and day-trips pay the same $40 rate as overnight vessels.
 All vessels arriving without a reservation are to hail us on VHF Ch.
 74 for availability.

 We strongly encourage all visiting yachtsmen and yachtswomen to reserve in advance as Edgartown is one of the busiest and most popular ports in the United States and frequently sells-out.
 To reserve, visit our website, www.edgartownharbor.com.
 For weekends and holidays especially, be sure to book when our calendar opens on Thursday, March 1 at 08:00 EST sharp.
 There is a two-week limit per calendar month for July & August.
 Edgartown does not force rafting, but will allow one additional vessel of equal or lesser length/beam to raft if given expressed permission by the moored vessel for an additional $20.